aptible/support/source/topics/paas/how-to-automate-database-migrations.md

   bundle exec rake db:migrate
 ```

-If you want to deploy the same repo to different environments that require different rake tasks, we suggest referencing a bash script:
+If you want to deploy the same repo to different environments that require different rake tasks, we suggest referencing a Bash script:

 ```
 #!/bin/sh